Jonathan Edwards (theologian): Slavery

-Edwards was a slave owner.
+During his lifetime Edwards owned several slaves.
 In June 1731, he purchased a young black teenager named Venus.
 In subsequent years, he acquired at least five more slaves: Joab and Rose Binney, Titus, Joseph, and Sue.
-Edwards married Joab and Rose in 1751; Titus was their son.
+Edwards joined Joab and Rose in marriage in 1751; Titus was their son.
 Joseph and Sue were also a married couple.
 Edwards also owned a slave by the name of Leah, though this is likely the biblical name given to Venus as she was admitted as a full member to Edwards's church by 1736.
-In a 1741 pamphlet, Edwards defended the institution for those who were debtors, war captives, or were born enslaved in North America, but rejected the Atlantic slave trade.
+In a 1741 pamphlet, Edwards defended the institution for those who were debtors, war captives, or were born enslaved in North America, but rejected the Atlantic slave trade as cruel and inhumane.

 Attention to this fact became prominent during the 2010s and 2020s.
 Responses have ranged from condemnation to the view that he was a man of his time.
-Other commentators have sought to maintain what they see as valuable in Edwards's theology, while deploring his involvement in slavery.
+Other commentators have sought to maintain what they see as valuable in Edwards's theology, while condemning his involvement in slavery.